Influential Leadership: Building up Through Humility

 Updated: Feb 24

 According to a recent poll conducted by the Harvard Business Review, 58% of surveyed employees trust strangers more than their leader.
 Think about that number—more than half put more faith in some random Joe on the street instead of their leader.
-What’s causing this?
-The answer might be simpler then you’d think.
-It’s a lack of connection.
-Its employees feeling that they don’t have a strong bond with their leader.
+What's causing this?
+The answer might be more straightforward than you'd think.
+It's a lack of connection.
+Its employees feeling that they don't have a strong bond with their leader.
 After all, leadership is about influencing the people around you.
 And how can you expect to influence a team that feels disconnected from you?

 How can we, as leaders, build up those bonds?
 First, think about a "good" leader.
 What traits does this person possess?
 For many of us, we think of someone with a strong will, a hefty helping of charisma, a clear vision, and boundless enthusiasm.
 And while these are all excellent traits to have, did you notice what's missing from the list?
 The answer: humility.